YanLitao/fastDP/Reproduction.md

 d.
 Configure Instance Details - We only need to increase the **number of instances** to **2**;

 e.
-Add Storage - The default setting of storage is only 75 GB.
-And the default storage is enough for the STL-10 dataset.
-But, if you want to train on a larger dataset such as ImageNet, you will have to add much more storage just to fit the dataset and any trained models you wish to save;
+Add Storage - The default setting of storage is only 75 GB, which is enough for our dataset;

 f.
 Add Tags - Directly click on the next step;

 g.
-Configure Security Group - This is a critical step.
-By default two nodes in the same security group would not be able to communicate in the distributed training setting.
-Here, we want to create a new security group for the two nodes to be in.
-However, we cannot finish configuring in this step.
-For now, just remember your new security group name (e.g. launch-wizard-12) then move on to next step;
+Configure Security Group - create a new security group for the two nodes to be in.
+Remember your new security group name (e.g. dpsgd-secgroup) which will be used later;

 h.
-Review Instance Launch - Here, review the instance then launch it.
-By default, this will automatically start initializing the two instances.
-You can monitor the initialization progress from the dashboard.
+Review Instance Launch - review the instance then launch it;

+i.
+Go to "Security Groups" and edit the rules for the security group you created at step g:

+- Inbound Rules: add rule that allow all traffics as Source.
+- Outbound Rules: Same as inbound.

 **2. Environment Setup**

-a. activate the pytorch environment: `source activate pytorch_p36`;
+a.
+Activate the pytorch environment: `source activate pytorch_p36`;

 b.
 Install the latest Pytorch 1.1: `conda install pytorch cudatoolkit=10.0 -c pytorch`;